Cannonball (The Breeders song): Usage in media

-"Cannonball" was featured in a preview for South Park: Bigger, Longer and Uncut, the film Moonlight and Valentino, the start of A Walk to Remember as well as in the heist scene of Sugar & Spice.
-It was the original televised score to a skit on MTV's sketch comedy show The State, but due to music licensing issues had to be re-recorded with a sound-alike song for the DVD.
-The song was also featured in the third season in episode 3 in Misfits and in the season six finale of True Blood.
-The band Phish covered the song during their May 7, 1994, concert in Dallas, Texas, which was later released commercially as Live Phish Volume 18.
+"Cannonball" was featured in a preview for the 1999 film South Park: Bigger, Longer and Uncut, the 1995 film Moonlight and Valentino, the opening scene of the 2002 film A Walk to Remember as well as in the heist scene of the 2001 film Sugar & Spice.
+It was the original televised score to a sketch on MTV's sketch comedy show The State, but due to music licensing issues had to be re-recorded with a sound-alike song for the DVD.
+The song was also featured in the third season in episode 3 in Misfits in 2011 and in the season six finale "Radioactive" of True Blood in 2013.
+The band Phish covered the song during their May 7, 1994, concert in Dallas, Texas, which was later released commercially as Live Phish Volume 18 in 2003.
 In 2000, Nissan used the song in a commercial for the Sentra.
 Courtney Barnett performed the song on The A.V.
 Club in 2014 for their Undercover live music web series and during her 2015 US tour.
-On The A.V.
-Club performance, Barnett stated "I chose it 'cause I love that album, and when we went to make [Sometimes I Sit and Think, and Sometimes I Just Sit] recently, I put that song on for the first day of recording - just to psych me up".
+At the A.V.
+Club performance, Barnett stated "I chose it 'cause I love that album, and when we went to make [Sometimes I Sit and Think, and Sometimes I Just Sit] recently, I put that song on for the first day of recording — just to psych me up".